 The nature of these consents will vary from case to case.
-However, examples which are relevant where less than 100% of the shares are being bought, include the consent of other shareholders.
+However, examples which are relevant where less than 100 per cent of the shares are being bought, include the consent of other shareholders.

-5.2.2 Corporate or Commercial Consents
+5.2.2 Corporate or commercial consents

-A Purchaser will also need to establish what corporate or commercial consents may be required for a transaction.
-These consents usually arise out of contractual obligations either because a change of control gives the counterparty the right to terminate or renegotiate a material agreement with the Target, or because the sale will result in an event of default by the Target.
+A purchaser will also need to establish what corporate or commercial consents may be required for a transaction.
+These consents usually arise out of contractual obligations, either because a change of control gives the counterparty the right to terminate or renegotiate a material agreement with the target, or because the sale will result in an event of default by the target.
 Examples of such consents are:

-- (i) material customer or supply contracts;
+- (a) material customer or supply contracts;

-- (ii) banking or other funding contracts;
+- (b) banking or other funding contracts;

-- (iii) grant aid contracts; and
+- (c) grant aid contracts; and

-- (iv) joint venture agreements involving the Target and third parties.
+- (d) joint venture agreements involving the target and third parties.